Blog

 The protein corona is considered both a problem and an opportunity that helps and hinders the way nanocarriers function.

 For example, it can attract essential nutrients, such as amino acids and vitamins, to the nanoparticle.
-This may contribute towards the side effects seen in some preclinical trials.
+This may contribute to the side effects seen in some preclinical trials.
 Yet, it may also be used to deliver additional antioxidants into the cells where they are needed.
 Protein coronas are being studied for their potential advantages as nutritional nanocarriers.

 Nanosimilars[8] and Clinical Trials